 Since statute mandates the rules, private market-based systems cannot serve as an alternative.
-The licensing and regulation of architects are state functions, so a regulatory program independent of state intervention cannot be set up.
-One could consider architecture professional associations as regulatory mechanisms that are independent of state intervention; however, these professional organizations would provide the public with significantly less protection because membership in these organizations is voluntary.
-This means an individual who meets the membership requirements, but does not join, would still be able to practice and there would be no way to ensure the individual's competency or to hold the individual accountable for harm done to clients.
+The licensing and regulation of chiropractors are state functions, so a regulatory program independent of state intervention cannot be set up.
+One could consider chiropractic professional associations as regulatory mechanisms that are independent of state intervention; however, these professional organizations would provide the public with significantly less protection because membership in these organizations is voluntary.
+This means an individual who meets the membership requirements, but does not join, would still be able to practice and there would be no way to ensure the individual's competency or hold the individual accountable for harm done to clients.

+No other states in the Great Lakes region use a private, market-based system to regulate licensed chiropractors.
 37. Discuss all significant alternatives the agency considered during rule development and why they were not incorporated into the rules.
 This section should include ideas considered both during internal discussions and discussions with stakeholders, affected parties, or advisory groups.